arkency/posts/posts/2023-01-11-how-to-build-calendar-read-model-for-bi-temporal-events.md

 ### Price in any time in history

-As next I've removed the previously used `price` column from the product read model.
+Next, I've removed the previously used `price` column from the product read model.

-Now I can get the price using the pricing catalog, for any given time.
+Now I can get the price using the pricing catalog at any given time.

 ```ruby
 def price(time = Time.now)